rosyberti/website/python-course/strings.md

 The string syntax that we have explored so far in this lesson _only works for single-line strings_.
 Fortunately, the syntax for multi-line strings is similar - and, interestingly enough, we've already discussed it in this course!

 The multi-line comments that we explored previously were actually just multi-line strings included in the codebase.
-The strings aren't used for anything, so they're functionally equivalent to comments.
+The strings were not used for anything in the code we were running (like performing operations, printing variables, or creating functions), so they're functionally equivalent to comments and are widely considered to be the best way to leave multi-line comments in Python code.

 In case you've forgotten, we created these multi-line comments (now multi-line strings) using triple-quotes, like this: